How to Write a Follow-up Email (That People Actually Respond To)

 When Should You Send a Follow-up Email?

-In email marketing, timing is a huge factor that will determine whether you’re successful to connect through an email after no response.
+In email marketing, timing is a huge factor determining whether you successfully connect through email after no response.
 A 30-minute window could mean the difference between your email being clicked and read and deleted without hesitation.

 There’s a lot of guidance out there about when to send a follow-up email, but it’s important to remember that nothing will be as effective as A/B testing your own data.
-So it’s essential that you use quality sales management tools to track statistics and open rates to formulate effective strategies.
+So you must use quality sales management tools to track statistics and open rates to formulate effective strategies.

 But in terms of general advice, here are some of the best tips about timing.